mkumar73/beckernick.github.io/_posts/2016-10-17-neural-network-scratch.markdown

 gradient_layer1_bias = np.sum(error_signal_hidden, axis = 0, keepdims = True)
 ```

-Now I just add each weights regularization contribution to the respective gradients, and I'm ready to update the weights and biases.
+Now I just add each weight's regularization contribution to the respective gradients, and I'm ready to update the weights and biases.
 Since I want to move in the negative gradient direction, I subtract the gradient (times the learning rate) from the weights and biases.

 ```python